 After: Crisp and Organized

 The star of this living room makeover is the ventless fireplace, providing a visual anchor to prevent the eye from wandering upward and away.
-Books in the fireplace's built-in shelf are fitted with bright solid color dust jackets, encouraging the eye to focus on the fireplace area.
-While the previous Danish style mid-century modern chairs and sofa were fine pieces, the new sectional and heavy leather chairs are more solid, cozy, and substantial.Continue to 3 of 20 below.
+Books on the fireplace's built-in shelf are fitted with bright, solid-color dust jackets, encouraging the eye to focus on the fireplace area.
+While the previous Danish-style midcentury modern chairs and sofa were lovely, the new sectional and heavy leather chairs are more solid, cozy, and substantial, adequately filling the room.Continue to 2 of 9 below.

 After: Big Changes

-To add space, this living makeover began with the removal of a wall separating the living room from the kitchen.
-Right on the heels of the wall removal came the installation of engineered wood flooring, a dimensionally stable product consisting of a thin veneer of real hardwood fused to a plywood base.
-The dark wall color is Sherwin-Williams' Iron Ore.Continue to 5 of 20 below.
+In this living room makeover, a wall came out, adding space and separating the living room from the kitchen.
+After the wall removal, engineered wood flooring was installed.
+The flooring has a thin veneer of real hardwood fused with a plywood base.
+The dark wall color is Sherwin-Williams' Iron Ore.Continue to 3 of 9 below.

 Before: Empty and Green

 Capitalizing on the home's great bones, Melissa kept the basic structure of the living room with its parallel side nooks.
-But she erased the "hated" TV nook over the fireplace by installing a piece of drywall and framing it with trim.
+But she got rid of the TV nook over the fireplace by installing a piece of drywall and framing it with trim.
 For a classic look, she brought in Pottery Barn leather armchairs and a slipcovered Ethan Allen sofa.
-A triad of close-in-shade gray paint colors from Sherwin-Williams (Agreeable Gray, Chelsea Gray, and Dorian Gray) finish off the living room's... traditional, stately feeling.Continue to 7 of 20 below.
+A triad of close-in-shade gray paint colors from Sherwin-Williams (Agreeable Gray, Chelsea Gray, and Dorian Gray) finish off the living room's traditional, stately feeling.Continue to 4 of 9 below.

-Living rooms are made for living, and this one had no problem there.
+Living rooms are made for living, and this one was well lived-in.
 It was cozy, comfy, and familiar.
-But as designer Aniko of the blog Place of My Taste says, the room lacked "love and personality."
-How to fix this, especially when Aniko's clients didn't want to switch out their big, cushy leather furniture?
-Aniko had a few ideas.Continue to 8 of 20 below.
+Designer Aniko from the blog Place of My Taste wanted to give the room some "love and personality."
+The clients did not want to lose their big, cushy furniture, so Aniko has some ideas for a few ways around that.

 Neutral paint colors plus gorgeous exposed wood ceiling beams form the cornerstone of this living room's amazing design do-over.
-Blue is the secondary color; it adds flavor to the neutral field color and plays well with the light-brown wood grain of the beams.Continue to 9 of 20 below.
+Blue is the secondary color; it adds flavor to the neutral base color and plays well with the light brown wood grain from the beams.Continue to 5 of 9 below.